 The film is set in Europe of the 1930s during Hitler's ascent to power and Stalinist Soviet Russia aspiring to world dominance.
 What starts as a bit cocky but naive jaunt of a young, ambitious, idealistic, at times pretentious aspiring journalist becomes a horrific journey.
 The main character, Gareth Jones, quickly gets overwhelmed with the scale and the magnitude of unimaginable evil he faced on his journey in the Soviet Union and through starved Ukraine under its rule in 1933.
 His discoveries exposed atrocities of Stalin rule and may have inspired George Orwell’s seminal book Animal Farm.

 Mr. Jones's main character is set apart from the movie’s supporting character, Walter Duranty, a real-life 1932 Pulitzer Prize winner for his articles on the Soviet Union that helped Stalin mask the extermination operations that claimed millions of lives.
-Duranty’s character is portrayed with little nuance, at times grotesque and despicable even for a tragic and demoralized individual who used his skills and connections in the service of Soviet propaganda.
+Duranty’s character is portrayed with little nuance, even for a tragic and demoralized individual who used his skills and connections in the service of Soviet propaganda.
 In 2003 Duranty’s employer, the New York Times, finally admitted that his articles denying the Great Famine were “some of the worst reporting to appear in this newspaper.”

 The minimalist form of Agnieszka Holland's cinematography, especially in the middle part of the film, where our hero roams around Ukrainian villages affected by the Great Famine (or Holodomor), enhances and intensifies the experience without unnecessary pathos or sentimentality.
 The haunting images will remain in the viewers' memory for a long time.
 Mr. Jones is certainly one of Agnieszka Holland’s most important films and makes us think about how societies and political elites can be manipulated and deceived by false information.